JbellMD/RT-RAG/README.md

 └── setup.py            # Setup script for packaging
 ```

-For more details, see the [Project Structure section in the documentation](./docs/project_structure.md) (once created).
+For more details, see the [Project Structure section in the documentation](./docs/project_structure.md)

 ## Installation